 Restricted to Cockrell School of Engineering students.
 Covers the work period of engineering students in the Cooperative Engineering Program.
 Forty laboratory hours a week for one semester.
-Prerequisite: Engineering Studies 225K and appointment for a full-time cooperative work tour.
+Offered on the lettergrade basis only.
+Prerequisite: Consent of the Co-op program coordinator, Engineering Studies 225K, and appointment for a full-time cooperative work tour.